-As fun as all as the partying and socialising is, you'll eventually have to do some work towards your degree.
-This, I know, is deeply upsetting, but Emma has a great library and computer rooms that are conveniently open 24 hours, 7 days a week to get you through that pesky essay/project/revision.
+As fun as all as the partying and socialising is, you will eventually have to do some work towards your degree.
+This, we know, is deeply upsetting, but Emma has a great library and computer rooms that are conveniently open 24 hours, 7 days a week to get you through that pesky essay/project/revision.

-It is possible to study all subjects offered by the University (except for Land Economy) at Emma, but remember that the number of students studying each subject varies, and so does competition for places.
+Other than Land Economy, it is possible to study all subjects offered by the university at Emma.
+However, it's important to consider that the number of students will vary by subject, as will competition for places.

 A Day in the Life of an Engineer